hazelcast/hazelcast-csharp-client/doc/dev/doc/configuration/sources.md

 The Hazelcast-specific sources for environment variables and command line arguments only exist to support the non-standard dot separator, and complement the original sources.

-The @HazelcastOptionsBuilder provides ways to override the name and location of the `hazelcast.json` and `hazelcast.<env>.json` files, the `<env>` environment name, and accepts optional in-memory key/values.
+The @Hazelcast.HazelcastOptionsBuilder provides ways to override the name and location of the `hazelcast.json` and `hazelcast.<env>.json` files, the `<env>` environment name, and accepts optional in-memory key/values.

 Every Hazelcast option can therefore be specified via the traditional .NET Core methods.
 For instance, specifying one